-A creative parent on Bay Farm Island, a ten-minute drive from Oakland, has distributed small plush yeti characters in a public scavenger hunt for children to complete.
+A creative parent on Bay Farm Island, a ten-minute drive from Oakland, due west from the Oakland Arena, has distributed small plush yeti characters in a public scavenger hunt for children to complete.

 Part of Bay Farm Island is lined with a path featuring 26 fairy doors, identified with A-Z letters and corresponding illustrations (O for Octopus, for example).
 A trip here will delight everyone as you explore the area and find Yetis and fairy doors.

 How to get started with the Yeti hunt